neilmb/villagefire/index.md

   simply wooden houses on stilts) about 15 minutes walk from base camp.
 There are 9 of them, each sleeping 4 people.
 Bathrooms, showers, electricity, fire circle.
 Men and Women mixed.
+* Camp in one of the 2 areas with platform tents.
+These tents sit on wooden bases and have 6 cots each with foam mattresses.
+There are 6 tents in a group 2 minutes' walk from base camp and another 6 tents in a group 5 minutes walk up a hill from base camp.
+Both areas have bathrooms and showers.

 ## Accessibilty